glitchub/rasping/README.md

     Unzip and extract file 2019-06-20-raspbin-buster-lite.img (about 1.8GB).

-    Copy the img file to an 8GB SDcard using dd on linux or Win32DiskImager on Windows.
+    Copy the img file to an 8GB SDcard using dd on linux or Win32DiskImager on Windows, etc.

     Insert the card into the Pi, attach monitor, keyboard, and ethernet, then apply power (the ethernet must provide DHCP and internet access).

-    Wait for Pi to boot to login prompt, log in as user 'pi' with password 'raspberry'
+    Wait for Pi to boot to login prompt.
+The default user is 'pi' with password 'raspberry'.
+Enter the following commands:

-    Run:
+        sudo systemctl enable ssh                           -- if SSH access is desired

+        sudo raspi-config nonint do_configure_keyboard us   -- if you want to edit files from the Pi console (and your keyboard is 'us')

-        sudo passwd pi -- enter a new password (twice)
+        sudo passwd pi                                      -- enter a new password

-        sudo systemctl enable ssh

-        sudo apt update -- answer 'yes' if requested
+        sudo apt -y update

-        sudo apt -y upgrade
+        sudo apt -y upgrade                                 -- this may take a while

         sudo apt -y install git

         git clone https://github.com/glitchub/rasping

+        sudo reboot

+    Wait for reboot, then log back in (with the new password) and perform:

-    Edit the configuration section of rasping/Makefile as desired, then run:
+        nano rasping/rasping.cfg                            -- edit the configuration as desired

-        make -C rasping
+        make -C rasping                                     -- wait for "INSTALL COMPLETE"

+        sudo reboot

-The gateway is now ready to go, attach a usb ethernet dongle and reboot.
+The system will boot into the network gateway mode automatically.
+If you didn't enable wifi in the Makefile then you'll need to attach a usb ethernet dongle and attach to that.